6OGUE/Industrial-Software-development-simulator/README.md

 🏭 Industrial Software Development Simulator

-A React + Vite-powered AI web app that simulates real-world software development problems, giving users a taste of challenges faced in actual IT industry environments.
+Industrial Software Development Simulator is an AI-powered web application built with React and Vite that simulates real-world software development scenarios.

-Powered by the Google Gemini API, this tool is designed to help aspiring and junior developers gain hands-on experience across different software fields.
+The platform helps aspiring and junior developers experience the kind of challenges they might face in real IT industry environments.
+Powered by the Google Gemini API, it offers intelligent feedback and learning opportunities across multiple software domains.

->> Features
+🚀 Features

-✅ Random Real-World Problems
+✅ Real-World Problem Generation
-Get randomly generated questions based on real industry scenarios.
+Automatically generates random, industry-relevant coding problems.

-✅ AI Evaluation
+✅ AI-Powered Code Evaluation
-Your code is evaluated using the Google Gemini API to provide:
+Uses the Google Gemini API to assess user-submitted code, providing:

-✅ Correctness Percentage
+✔️ Correctness percentage

-✅Improvement Suggestions (without revealing the full solution)
+✔️ Constructive suggestions (without revealing the full solution)

-✅ Show Solution (Optional)
+✅ Optional Solution Reveal
-You can choose to reveal the correct code by clicking the "Show Correct Code" button.
+Users can choose to view the complete correct solution by clicking the "Show Correct Code" button.

->> Covers 4 Key Domains:
+🧩 Supported Domains

+The simulator currently supports challenges in the following fields:

 Frontend Development